 Environmental frustrations could include things like organizational morale, fear of treatment, and quality of work-life balance.
 It’s not uncommon for an organization or individual to want to extend working hours in order to get an important job done.
 These could be both self-inflicted and organizationally inflicted, but either way, they can skew the way people perceive their work-life balance.

-The concept of harvesting frustrations has become very powerful within ABB.
-Since frustrations are seemingly present in every scenario (personal, conflicting, pressure, environmental), ABB felt it was important to document their employee’s frustrations and link them back to processes and procedures to determine any deterioration within their management systems.
-This helped them strengthen their framework for managing human factors.
+The concept of harvesting frustrations has become very powerful—since frustrations are seemingly present in every scenario (personal, conflicting, pressure, environmental), Ed felt it was important to document his employee’s frustrations and link them back to processes and procedures to determine any deterioration within their management systems.
+This helped him strengthen their framework for managing human factors.
 Harvesting frustrations is a different way to look at signals and get the employees involved.
 Employees start to rally behind that when they see management and supervisors resolving the issues that they’ve identified as one of their frustrations.

 Watch the full Lunch & Learn to gain more insight into this process and the other factors contributing to their success.